waqque/DA/Tural.md

 First.
 Comparison with existing methods.

 The authors compared BeautyGRPO with five specialized retouching models and four general editing models.
-They also compared with FlowGRPO — the method that uses SDE without guidance.

 They evaluated the results using six no‑reference quality metrics.
-These metrics try to measure how natural and beautiful an image looks without needing a "perfect" reference image.
+These metrics try to measure how natural and beautiful an image looks without needing a "perfect" reference image.They did user study to compare these models

 On all of these metrics, BeautyGRPO beats every existing method.

-Let me give you one concrete example.
-The metric NIMA measures aesthetic appeal on a scale from 0 to 10.
-The best competing models score around 4.7 to 4.9.
-BeautyGRPO scores 5.123 on the FFHQ dataset and 5.357 on the in‑the‑wild dataset.
-That is about a 10 percent improvement.

-On the MUSIQ metric, the improvement is even larger.
-The best competitor gives about 4.68.
-BeautyGRPO gives 4.906 on FFHQ and 4.982 on in‑the‑wild.

 [pause]

-Second.
-User study.
+Thank you for your attention.
+I am ready to answer your questions.
+ Why is those 5 dimensions important?
+Because most existing datasets only measure global aesthetics — is the picture bright, is it colorful, is it nice overall.
+Here we have five different aspects.
+A model can be good on one dimension and bad on another.
+The authors wanted to capture this difference.

+What VLM authors used for rating photos?
+GPT‑4o, Qwen2.5‑VL‑72B, and Gemini 2.5 Pro

+Why does the model listen more to anchor at the beginning?
+Because at the beginning, it is very easy to drift into complete nonsense.
+If you give the model full freedom, it will wander into noise artifacts.
+So early steps need more discipline.

+Among the five dimensions which one do users care about most?
+According to the user study results in the paper, all five dimensions matter.
+However, the authors do not publish a ranking of importance.

-The authors ran a survey with 100 participants of different ages and skill levels.
-They used 20 random test cases.
+100 people participated.
+They had different ages and different skill levels.
 There were two questionnaires.

-In the first questionnaire, participants saw one original portrait and five retouched versions from different methods.
+Questionnaire I: Participants saw one original portrait and five retouched results from different methods.
 They chose the one they liked best.

-The result is shown in Table 2 of the paper.
-BeautyGRPO was chosen in 63.25 percent of cases.
-The closest competitor — the Kontext model with LoRA — got only 12 percent.
-That is more than a five‑times difference.

-[pause]

-In the second questionnaire, participants rated the retouched results on the same five dimensions that the authors used for data collection: skin smoothing, blemish removal, texture quality, clarity, and identity preservation.
-They used a five‑point scale.

-The authors then compared these human scores with the predictions of different reward models.
-Their own reward model showed very high correlation — especially for blemish removal, where it reached 87 percent agreement with human judgment.

-[pause]

-Third.
-Ablation studies.

-The authors also ran several extra experiments.

-They showed that their own reward model works better than existing ones — EditReward, EditScore, UnifiedReward-Edit.
-Results are in Table 3.

-They also applied BeautyGRPO to a different base model called Qwen-Image-Edit.
-The improvements remained.
-Results in Table 4.

-And they studied how many DPG steps are optimal.
-The best value was K = 3 — meaning the full trajectory is split into three segments, and DPG is applied to one random step in each segment.
-This gives the same quality as more steps but with less computation.

-[pause for transition]

----

-Slide 7.
-Visual comparisons

-[Show slide 7]

-I will comment on this slide briefly.
-A picture is worth a thousand words.

-On the slide you see examples from the paper.
-In each row or column: the original face, the result from the best existing method, and the result from BeautyGRPO.

-[pause]

-Look at three things.

-First — skin texture.
-In the competitors' results, the skin is often either completely smoothed out — like plastic — or covered with noise artifacts.
-In BeautyGRPO, the skin remains alive, with visible pores and natural shine.

-Second — moles and small details.
-Competitors often remove them together with defects.
-They cannot tell the difference between a temporary imperfection and a unique facial feature.
-BeautyGRPO keeps them.

-Third — overall naturalness.
-Other methods often look "over‑processed".
-BeautyGRPO looks natural — as if the person simply had a good night's sleep, not as if they went through a heavy filter.

-[pause]

-The authors emphasize that their method removes blemishes cleanly but preserves identity — the person remains recognizable.
-In their view, this is the main criterion of good retouching.

-[pause for transition]

----

-Slide 8.
-Conclusion.
-Thank you

-[Show slide 8]

-Let me summarize.

-[pause]

-The researchers whose work I have presented today did three main things.

-First.
-They created the FRPref‑10K dataset — 10,000 pairs of images, annotated along five dimensions with a three‑level process.
-First three AIs, then human annotators, then expert retouchers.
-Using this dataset, they trained a reward model that predicts human preferences with high accuracy — up to 87 percent for blemish removal.

-Second.
-They proposed the Dynamic Path Guidance algorithm — DPG.
-This algorithm solves the fundamental conflict between exploration and fidelity.
-Not copying like in supervised learning.
-Not random noise like in standard RL.
-But soft, adaptive guidance using an anchor — a good example of retouching.
-The mixing coefficient changes over time: at the beginning the model listens more to the anchor, at the end it gets more freedom.

-Third.
-They proved experimentally that BeautyGRPO beats all existing methods.
-On objective aesthetic metrics — about 10 percent improvement.
-On direct human preferences — more than a five‑times difference.

-[pause]

-The paper also discusses limitations.
-The authors honestly say that their method depends on having a good anchor for each input image.
-Finding alternative ways to choose anchors — for example, picking from several candidates or building pseudo‑anchors automatically — is future work.

-Also, DPG is only used during training.
-At inference time — when the model is actually used — they use standard ODE sampling without anchors and without extra computation.

-[pause]

-I want to end with one sentence.
-The authors do not write it literally, but I believe it captures the spirit of their work.

-Good retouching does not erase your face.
-It helps you look like the best version of yourself — with the same moles, the same texture, the same story.

-[pause]

-Thank you for your attention.
-I am ready to answer your questions.
+BeautyGRPO won 63% of the time.
+Questionnaire II: Participants saw one original portrait and one retouched result.
+They rated the result on five dimensions (skin smoothing, blemish removal, texture, clarity, identity) using a 1–5 scale.
+These human scores were then compared to the reward model's predictions.